-Jim & Nancy Dornan: The founders of Network 21, they have the largest and most efficient MLM educational business system in the world, filling soccer stadiums on six continents.
-Their organization has donated $100 million to World Vision.
+Jim & Nancy Dornan: The founders of Network 21, they built the largest MLM educational business system in the world filling soccer stadiums on six continents.
+Their organization donated $100 million to World Vision.
+Jim died in 2013.

 Bob & Kay Goshen

 Bob Goshen: “Mr. Enthusiasm,” he brought an educational system to the Sunrider Corporation and became its top earner in North America.

 Randy Haugen built some of the largest groups in the West.
 A dynamic speaker, he was allegedly sued for defamation by Proctor & Gamble for $19 million .

 Brian & Judy McConnell: Amway Diamonds who served on the ADA board, respected worldwide, pioneers for mlm in Russia where they lived for years.